CEI-lab/ece3400-2017/docs/lab3.md

 ## Lab 3: FPGA Video Controller and Sound Generation

 ## Objective
-In lab 3, you will create the foundation for the final Arduino/FPGA basestation by creating a framework for storing and displaying maze data on and generating sounds on the FPGA.
+This lab is divided into two.
+One (half-) team will take at least two external inputs to the FPGA and display them on a screen.
+The other team will react to an external input to the FPGA of their choice and generate a short 'tune' consisting of at least three tones to a speaker.

+Both of these tasks will help towards the design of the final system.
 In the final competition, all maze information discovered by the robot must be transmitted from the basestation Arduino to the FPGA, and then drawn on a VGA monitor.
-Once the maze has been completely mapped, the FPGA must generate a short tune to signify that the maze-mapping is done.
+Once the maze has been completely mapped, the FPGA must generate a short tune to be played on a speaker to signify that the maze-mapping is done.

-By the end of this lab, you should be able to draw a the current state of a grid (any size) on the monitor, where any state change transmitted by the Arduino to the FPGA is reflected on the VGA display.
-You should also be able to play a short tune containing at least three distinct frequencies from the FPGA when given a done signal.

 ## Pre-lab Assignment